Understanding the Confession of Judgment (COJ)

-Nonbank third-party lenders use COJs on equipment financing to allow them to quickly retrieve pieces of equipment if a borrower defaults, rather than waiting through court proceedings to collect their property, Elizabeth Milito, senior executive council for the National Federation of Independent Business’s (NFIB) Small Business Legal Center, told LendingTree.
-Third-party lenders also use COJs on merchant cash advances to avoid building up legal fees that could exceed the amount of the original advance, said Milito.
+COJs on equipment financing allow lenders to quickly retrieve pieces of equipment if a borrower defaults, rather than waiting through court proceedings to collect their property, said Elizabeth Milito, a lawyer with the National Federation of Independent Business.

 Commercial leases could include COJs as well, Milito said.
 If you’re late paying rent or miss a payment entirely, a COJ would allow your landlord to immediately evict your business from the property.

-When a borrower breaches a contract, lenders typically have to take them to court to prove they did not adhere to the terms set in the loan agreement, usually meaning they didn’t pay back the loan, Steele said.
+When a borrower breaches a contract, lenders typically have to take the borrower to court to prove they did not adhere to the terms set in the loan agreement, usually meaning the borrower didn’t pay back the loan.
 For small amounts, a judge can settle the lawsuit quickly in small claims court.
 For larger amounts, lenders must file a complaint and then attend multiple hearings before potentially going to trial.
 The process could take more than six months, during which time the lender would continue to pay legal fees.

 “If you have a confession of judgment, you skip all of that,” Steele said.

 A lender would require a borrower to sign a confession of judgment at the beginning of the lending process along with all other required documents related to the loan terms.
 If you violate the terms at any point, the confession of judgment gives the lender the ability to go to their local courthouse and file a judgment against you without a trial.